 There is an on-board 16k byte EEPROM available to the user to store user data information such as user calibration, settings, etc. Writing to the user accessible EEPROM space is accomplished through the register WRITE_USER_EEPROM (0x23).
-This register has three data bytes: bytes 2 and 1 contain the address of the EEPROM, and byte 0 is the byte value to be written.
+This register has three data bytes: bytes 2 and 1 contain the address of the EEPROM; byte 0 is the byte value to be written.
 NOTE: The user may need to add 1-5 millisecond delay between consecutive writes if data is not written correctly.
 There is no delay required in read mode.
-For example, to write 123 to address 1234 of the user EEPROM the command data would be 0x04D27B.
+For example, to write 123 to address 1234 of the user EEPROM the command bytes would be [0x23] [0x04] [0xD2] [0x7B].

-Setting the Phase of the IF Signal
+Setting the Phase of the RF Signal

-When the device is tuned to a fixed RF frequency, some applications may need to change the phase of the downconverted signal for various reasons.
-The IF output phase can be programmatically adjusted in 0.1 degree increments from 0 to 360 degrees.
+When the device is tuned to a fixed RF frequency, some applications may need to change the phase of the down-converted signal for various reasons.
+The RF output phase can be programmatically adjusted in 0.1 degree increments from 0 to 360 degrees.
 Changing the phase is accessed through the register PHASE_SETTING (0x32), which has two data bytes.
 The first four bits contain the tenths value, while bits [13:4] hold the units value.
-The command data to adjust for a 45.5 degree phase shift in the signal would be 0x02D5.

-QUERVING THE SC5306B - WRITING USB REQUEST REGISTERS DIRECTLY int sc5306B_RegRead(deviceHandle devHandle, unsigned char commandByte, unsigned int instructWord, unsigned int receivedWord)
+QUERYING THE SC5406B - WRITING USB REQUEST REGISTERS DIRECTLY int sc5406B_RegRead(deviceHandle devHandle, unsigned char commandByte, unsigned int instructWord, unsigned int receivedWord)

-The request set of registers shown in Table 2 are used to retrieve data from the device.
-They are accessed by calling the sc5306B_RegRead function.
-The parameters this function passes are listed in the "Software API Library Functions" section, which is repeated here for convenience:
+The request set of registers shown in Table 3 are used to retrieve data from the device.
+They are accessed by calling the sc5406B_RegRead function.
+The parameters this function passes are listed in the "Error!
+Reference source not found." section, which is repeated here for convenience: